dissorial/doc-chatbot/README.md

 Username and password should be pre-filled here.
 Click `Create user`.
 In `IP access list`, click `Add my current API address`, then `Finish and close` and `Go to databases`.
 Next to your cluster, there will be a `Connect` button.
 Click in, then go to `Drivers`.
 You'll find your MongoDB_URI under `Add your connection string into your application code`.
 Copy this to your `env` and replace `<password>` with your password (the one used when you clicked 'Create user').
 Done.

+---

+### Google Auth Setup

+Go to Google Developer Console and create a new project.

+#### OAuth conset screen

+- Navigate to `APIs & Serivces`, then `OAuth consent screen`.
+Click on `External`, then `Create`.
+Give the app a name, fill out the fields for emails/developer contact information and then continue.
+In the `Scopes` section, click `Add or remove scopes` and check `.../auth.userinfo.email`, then `Save and continue`.
+In the `Test users section`, add yourself (your email), then `Save and Continue` and then `Back to dashboard`.

+#### Credentials

+Go to `Credentials` (still under APIs and Services) and click `Create credentials`, then `OAuth Client ID`.
+Selectd `Web application` under `Application type` and give it any name.

+Under `Authorized JavaScript origins`, add `http://localhost:3000`.
+Under `Authorized redirect URIs`, add `http://localhost:3000/api/auth/callback/google`.

+Then `Create`.
+This will also show your Google Client ID and secret.

+---

 ### Install packages

 ```
 yarn install
 ```

+---

 ### Set up your `.env` file